-Choosing the best AT&T phone might be the hardest tech-related decision on planet Earth because its lineup of heavy hitters making nailing down the perfect smartphone feel next to impossible.
-It's about to become even harder with the new iPhone 7 and iPhone 7 Plus launched on the carrier.
+The best AT&T phone just became a dramatically more difficult decision in October because Apple's iPhone 7 and iPhone 7 Plus launched on the carrier.
 That's not to mention three already great Samsung phones have been on the network for months, not counting the discontinued Samsung Galaxy Note 7, of course.
-No need to fret, we've gone ahead and thoroughly tested then ranked all of the best AT&T phones available, from the iPhone 6S Plus ($750, 16GB) to the Samsung Galaxy S7 Edge ($794) to help you decide which phone you want in your pocket for the next year or two.
+No need to fret, we've gone ahead and thoroughly tested then ranked all of the best AT&T phones available, from the iPhone 7 ($650, 32GB) to the Samsung Galaxy S7 Edge ($794) to help you decide which phone you want in your pocket for the next year or two.
 This is handset shopping made easy!
 Read on for the easy way to choose a new phone on AT&T.

 - Jump straight there: AT&T's phones page

 - Choose your plan: The best AT&T plans available this month

 - See also: 10 best smartphones in the US

 TechRadar's guide to finding the best AT&T phone for you

 To rank the best AT&T phones out there, we reviewed just about every contender and balanced the value of the phone compared to AT&T's asking price.
 We also disregarded any personal preferences and/or biases towards specific operating systems, be it Android, iOS or Windows.
 All of these phones are available through AT&T's main Mobile Share Value plan and can be financed with AT&T Next, which spreads the cost of the phone over a set amount of time.
 For this article, we'll be looking at the AT&T Next 24 plan, which spreads the cost of the phone over 30 months, with an option for upgrade after 24 months.
 If you're still shopping for a plan with AT&T, check out our breakdown of the best plans the carrier has to offer.